 Further randomised controlled trials are required before meaningful conclusions can be drawn about how well sulthiame works as an add-on therapy in West syndrome and other types of epilepsy, and to establish whether it produces any serious unwanted or harmful effects.

 The evidence is current to January 2019.

-Sulthiame may lead to a cessation of seizures when used as an add-on therapy to pyridoxine in patients with West syndrome.
-The included study was small and had a significant risk of bias which limits the impact of the evidence.
-No conclusions can be drawn about the occurrence of adverse drug effects, change in quality of life or mean reduction in seizure frequency.
-No evidence exists for the use of sulthiame as an add-on therapy in patients with epilepsy outside West syndrome.
+Sulthiame may lead to a cessation of seizures when used as an add-on therapy to pyridoxine in infants with West syndrome, however, we are very uncertain about the reliability of this finding.
+The included study was small and had a significant risk of bias, largely due to the lack of details regarding blinding and the incomplete reporting of outcomes.
+Both issues negatively impacted the certainty of the evidence.
+No conclusions can be drawn about the occurrence of adverse effects, change in quality of life, or mean reduction in seizure frequency.
+No evidence exists for the use of sulthiame as an add-on therapy in people with epilepsy outside West syndrome.

-To compare the efficacy and side-effect profile of sulthiame as add-on therapy compared with placebo or another antiepileptic drug.
+To assess the efficacy and tolerability of sulthiame as add-on therapy for people with epilepsy of any aetiology compared with placebo or another antiepileptic drug.

 For the latest update, we searched the Cochrane Register of Studies (CRS Web), which includes the Cochrane Epilepsy Group's Specialized Register and CENTRAL (17 January 2019), MEDLINE Ovid (1946 to January 16, 2019), ClinicalTrials.gov and the WHO ICTRP Search Portal (17 January 2019).
 We imposed no language restrictions.
 We contacted the manufacturers of sulthiame, and researchers in the field to seek any ongoing or unpublished studies.